keshihua5/Resume/README.md

 **Senior Technical Writer** **| BEA Systems/Oracle Software R&D Center (Beijing)** *Beijing, China* |
  *April* *2004* *–* *October 2016*

-- Developed, wrote, edited, and maintained documentation for the Oracle Tuxedo product family.
-Target audience included end-users, group administrators, and developers.
+- Developed and maintained a wide variety of documentation for Oracle Tuxedo product family, leading to significant enhancements in the quality and accessibility of legacy documentation.
-- Wrote REST API reference documentation for C, C#, C++, and Java developers and system admins from functional specs and SME interviews.
+- Authored/edited platform, SOAP, and REST API reference guides and SOPs by synthesizing complex functional specifications and SME insights.
-- Datacenter and networking technical background; can easily interact with engineers.
-- Proactively collaborated with Oracle engineers in Beijing and New Jersey, Bangalore doc-infrastructure, Quality Assurance, and customers to improve documentation usability.
-- Trained, developed, and supervised Chinese local-hire technical writers.
-- Developed auxiliary documentation, such as Web pages, help systems, sales training, product descriptions, etc., as needed.
-- Restructured, formatted, and standardized legacy documentation.
+- Drove collaborative efforts with global engineering teams, QA, and customers to enhance usability of documentation.
+- Served as a mentor and team leader for three technical writers employed locally, raising the bar for technical communication on the team.
 - **Tools:** Git, Adobe FrameMaker, XML, HTML.

 ### U.S. Work Experience